Mini ITX cases are one of the smallest computer cases out there.

 The price alone makes this case one of the most attractive offerings in the market, and not just that, you also get sound dampening material on the panels.

-The case also comes with ample water cooling or air cooling support, so if you want to do custom loop, I am sure it is possible.
+The case also comes with ample water cooling or air cooling support, so even if you want to have a custom loop, I am sure it is possible.
 Additionally, the cable management system in this case is among the best I have seen.

 There is nothing majorly wrong or broken with the case.

 However, you do need to understand that for a mini-ITX case, the case looks a bit larger.
-Additionally, the case does not use a tempered glass panel mainly because it is one of the older, yet very functional mini-ITX cases.
+Additionally, the case does not use a tempered glass panel.

 Overall, the Fractal Design Nano S is one of the best cases you can buy in the market if you are looking to build a mini-ITX system.